Skip to content

 • The appropriate benefits reduce stress and offer peace of mind to employees and their families in case of an emergency.

-• Paycor’s Benefits Advisor simplifies the complexity of benefits, offering trusted guidance to a sometimes-overwhelming process.
+• Paycor’s Benefits Advisor simplifies the complexity of employee benefits, offering trusted guidance to a sometimes-overwhelming process.

-Benefits administration is the process of creating, managing and updating an organization’s employee benefits program.
-Benefits administration typically falls under the responsibility of Human Resources and involves managing health insurance, retirement accounts, vacations, paid time off and parental leave.
+Employee benefits administration is the process of creating, managing, and updating an organization’s employee benefits program.
+Benefits administration typically falls under the responsibility of human resources and involves managing health insurance, retirement accounts, vacations, paid time off, and parental leave.

-To help create a competitive benefits program, organizations often start by determining what kind of insurance coverage and copays the organization will offer; defining the budget and selecting vendors.
-HR personnel are then tasked with enrolling new employees, via open enrollment and administering the employee benefits management process.
+For effective employee benefits planning, organizations often start by determining what kind of insurance coverage and copays the organization will offer, defining the budget, and selecting vendors.
+HR personnel are then tasked with enrolling new employees via open enrollment and administering the employee benefits management process.

-The purpose of a benefits administrator, sometimes called a group benefits administrator, is to plan and administer employee benefit programs.
-Typically, this person works within a company’s human resources department and is responsible for ensuring the well-being and satisfaction of employees within an organization by managing benefits such as health, dental, vision, disability, life insurance, as well as retirement plans and flexible spending accounts.
+Typically, this person works within a company’s human resources department and is responsible for ensuring the well-being and satisfaction of employees within an organization by managing benefits such as health, dental, vision, disability, and life insurance, as well as retirement plans and flexible spending accounts.

-The tasks of benefits administrators often orbit around the open enrollment process, which is the employer-selected period of time when employees can choose or change the benefit options available through their employer.
-This person also ensures the employee benefits management process is a seamless one, by helping to institute education programs, self-service benefits tools or a choosing a benefits administration solution.
+The tasks of benefits administrators often orbit around the open enrollment process, which is the employer-selected period of time when employees can choose or change their selected benefit option.
+The benefits administrator also ensures the employee benefits management process is a seamless one by helping to institute education programs, self-service benefits tools, or choosing a benefits administration solution.

 In addition, a benefits administrator must ensure compliance with government regulations and have a strong understanding of plan designs, contract language, and the current competitive trends in benefits programs.

-Believe it or not, your benefits package can have a serious impact on your ability to recruit, engage and retain talent.
-Hard to believe?
-It shouldn’t be.
-SHRM reports more than 88% of U.S. job candidates say benefits are among their top considerations before accepting a job.
+Believe it or not, your benefits package can have a serious impact on your ability to recruit, engage, and retain talent.
 That’s why selecting the right benefits package is one of the most important things you’ll do for your employees over the life of your business.
 Choose the right benefits and your employees might never want to leave.
 Offer the wrong ones… you might as well install a revolving door.

 Long story short: Choose your benefits wisely.

 Unfortunately, selecting the right benefits mix is not a “cut and paste” proposition, as there is no one-size-fits-all solution.
-Your workforce is diverse, it may very well be multigenerational, and so your employees will need and want different options.
+Your workforce is diverse, so your employees will need and want different options.

-The 4 Key Benefits Your Company Should Offer
+The 4 Basic Employee Benefits Every Employer Should Offer

 So, we’ve established that benefits matter, but which benefits should you offer?
 At the foundation, employees want benefits that cover their healthcare expenses and future retirement funds.
 This includes:

-1. Health Insurance Health insurance is your bread and butter.
+Health insurance is your bread and butter.
 In fact, it’s the single benefit that, taken by itself, might attract or scare off potential hires.
 Although required by law for employers with more than 50 full-time equivalent employees, each company might elect to include or exclude certain coverages.
 Looking to add or switch providers?
-You typically have four options: HMO, PPO, POS and HAS.
+You typically have four options: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Point of Service (POS), and Health Savings Account (HSA).

-2. Dental Insurance: In fully funded employer plans, the business covers 100% of employees’ costs.
-In partially funded employer plans, the business shares the costs with its employees; (most of the time in the ballpark of an 80/20 employer/employee split.)
-In fully funded employee plans, employees pay the entire cost of their dental insurance while the business pays the payroll deductions and administrative costs.
+In fully-funded employer plans, the business covers 100% of employees’ costs.
+In partially-funded employer plans, the business shares the costs with its employees (most of the time in the ballpark of an 80/20 employer/employee split.)
+In fully-funded employee plans, employees pay the entire cost of their dental insurance while the business pays the payroll deductions and administrative costs.

 Keep in mind that most of your competitors also have these benefits.
 So to stand out from the crowd you need to design your benefits plan to be inclusive of a diverse workforce by offering traditional and non-traditional types of benefits.
 Non-traditional benefits that most employees appreciate include perks such as student-loan repayment programs, paid time off to volunteer, caregiver support, paid gym memberships, or financial wellness resources.